-124I-omburtamab for Diffuse Intrinsic Pontine Glioma-Clinical Development Program
+I-omburtamab for Diffuse Intrinsic Pontine Glioma-Clinical Development Program

-124I-omburtamab is currently being evaluated in an ongoing Phase1 clinical study (Study 11-011) for the treatment of DIPG and we plan on reporting additional clinical results in 2018.
+I-omburtamab is currently being evaluated in an ongoing Phase 1 clinical study (Study 11-011) for the treatment of DIPG.

-Study 11-011: A Phase I Study of Convection-Enhanced Delivery of 124 I-omburtamab for Patients with Non-Progressive Diffuse Pontine Gliomas Previously Treated with External Beam Radiation Therapy
+Study 11-011: A Phase 1 Study of Convection-Enhanced Delivery of I-omburtamab for Patients with Non-Progressive Diffuse Pontine Gliomas Previously Treated with External Beam Radiation Therapy

-MSK is conducting a Phase 1, dose escalation study of CED of 124I-omburtamab in children with non-progressive DIPG previously treated with external beam radiation therapy.
+MSK is conducting a Phase 1, dose escalation study of CED of I-omburtamab in children with non-progressive DIPG previously treated with external beam radiation therapy.
 The study commenced in December 2011 and as of October 2017, 33 patients had been enrolled.
 We expect to enroll a total of 64 patients.